wrench-project/jsspp2022_submision_data/README.md

 ## Simulator code

 The simulator is hosted in [another repository](https://github.com/wrench-project/scheduling_using_simulation_simulator).
-All experiments are conducted with the simulator with commit tag `b58de28b66d80df91d1a57855acf967f2c4b7c81`.
+All experiments are conducted with the simulator's code at commit tag `b58de28b66d80df91d1a57855acf967f2c4b7c81`.
-A [Dockerfile](https://docs.docker.com/engine/reference/builder/) for a Docker image in which the simulator is installed in `/usr/local/bin/scheduling_using_simulation_simulator` is available in `simulator/Dockerfile`.
-Cloning this repository into a container for that image is likely the easiest way to run all scripts mentioned hereafter.
-Here are the steps for building the image, starting a container, logging into it, and cloning this repository:
+A [Dockerfile](https://docs.docker.com/engine/reference/builder/) for a Docker image with the simulator installed in `/usr/local/bin/scheduling_using_simulation_simulator` is available in `simulator/Dockerfile`.
+Cloning this repository into a container for this image is likely the easiest way to run all scripts mentioned hereafter.
+Here are the steps for building the image, starting a container for the image, logging into the container, and cloning this repository:

 ```
 cd simulator/